MicrosoftDocs/Hololens/hololens/hololens2-new-user-optimize.md

 [FirstExperience (Windows Configuration Designer reference)](/windows/configuration/wcd/wcd-firstexperience)

+#### Additional policies

 There are three other policies that affect the setup experience, by configuring them as well you reduce the number of screens in the setup experience.
+When setting up additional users you will also see screens for speech and location.
+By configuring the setting for the device, no additional users see those confirmations.

 - Telemetry: Policies/System/AllowTelemetry
 - Speech: Policies/AllowInputPersonalization